 - Which social media platforms should you use?

 Sometimes it can be tough to decide which platforms you should use but once you determine your target market, this won’t be as challenging.
 This awesome infographic breaks it all down easily for you.
-If your target market is more business oriented than LinkedIn would probably be your best bet, but if you’re looking to give women do-it-yourself tips, Pinterest would be a great option as 68% are female users looking to discover all sorts of new things.
+If your target market is more business oriented then LinkedIn would probably be your best bet, but if you’re looking to give women do-it-yourself tips, Pinterest would be a great option as 78% of users are female.

 4. Time to analyze and change your Goals